Kruk2/VamToolbox/README.md

 VamRepacker will create local sqlite database to store some information between runs.

-Program ignores meta.json file inside vars as they are often incorrect.
+Program ignores meta.json file inside vars as they are often incorrect or superfluous.
 Instead it will read each individual json/preset file inside var to determine it's dependencies.

 ## Operations